Random Utility and Limited Consideration: Conclusion

 \section{Conclusion}

 We have designed and implemented a novel experiment with a large sample that allowed us to statistically discern among competing models of population behavior.
-By exogenously varying choice sets and the cost of considering alternatives, we can disentangle two sources of stochastic behavior: limited consideration and preference heterogeneity.
-We use this novel dataset to test $\rumo$ and the extensions of the models of limited consideration( $\la$ (\cite{brady2016menu}), $\rcg$ (\cite{aguiar2017random}, and $\mm$ (\cite{manzini2014stochastic}) with or without restrictions on preference heterogeneity.
-We call this extension $\rhrc$.
+By exogenously varying choice sets and the frames induced by the cost of considering alternatives, we can disentangle two sources of stochastic behavior: limited consideration and preference heterogeneity.
+We use this novel dataset to test $\rumo$ and two models of limited consideration, $\la$ and $\rcg$.

 These models provide testable implications on choices that uniquely identify the stochastic consideration set rule from data.
-By calibrating consideration given the theory, we show that testing for $\rhrc$ can be casted into \cite{kitamura2018nonparametric} framework for testing $\rumo$.
-That is, we show that there exists a stochastic rule (computed from data) that is $\rumo$ if and only if observed choices are generated by a population of individuals consistent with $\rhrc$.
+By calibrating consideration given the theory, we show that testing the $\rhrc$-model can be cast into \citet{kitamura2018nonparametric} framework for testing $\rumo$.
+That is, we show that there exists a stochastic rule (computed from data) that is $\rumo$ if and only if observed choices are generated by a population of individuals consistent with the $\rhrc$-model.

 We provide evidence against classical $\rumo$, since consideration costs are binding for some individuals in the population.
-On the other hand, we find support for the $\la$ model with heterogeneous preferences.
-We cannot reject it neither in the pooled data nor in the data that corresponds for different levels of the consideration cost.
-Moreover, we cannot reject that the distribution on preferences, implied by $\la$, is the same across all attention costs.
-This means that once we disentangled attention and preferences under $\la$, the recovered distribution does not change with the consideration cost.
+In contrast, we find support for the $\la$ model with heterogeneous preferences.
+Crucially, we cannot reject that the distribution of preferences implied by $\la$ is the same across all attention frames.
+This means that once we disentangled attention and preferences under $\la$, the recovered distribution of preferences does not change with the frame.

-Under the assumption that DMs have CRRA preferences and use $\la$-rule, we uniquely recover the distribution over consideration costs and the distribution of preferences.
-Our findings indicate that (i) the distribution over consideration costs is heterogeneous; (ii) there are two major preference types in our sample.
-Using the estimated distributions over consideration costs and preferences we quantify the fraction of individuals that are suboptimizing because of limited consideration for different consideration costs.
-This fraction can be as high as 25 percent.